 Import using Android

-- In the menu, select Home, then + Add item.
+- In the side menu, select Home, then + Add item.

 - Select Logins.